 Accessible Entrance: An accessible ramp is located near the clock tower in the front of the building and electric doors are located in the front and rear.
 An accessible elevator is located next to the near lobby.
-The library will undergo a full modernization of the interior spaces beginning in the fall of 2023.
+The library will complete a full modernization of the interior spaces by the fall of 2024.